Fossil

 There are many processes that lead to fossilization, including permineralization, casts and molds, authigenic mineralization, replacement and recrystallization, adpression, carbonization, and bioimmuration.

-Fossils vary in size from one-micrometre (1 µm) bacteria to dinosaurs and trees, many meters long and weighing many tons.
+Fossils vary in size from one-micrometre (1 μm) bacteria to dinosaurs and trees, many meters long and weighing many tons.
+The largest presently known is a Sequoia sp. measuring 88 m in length at Coaldale, Nevada.
 A fossil normally preserves only a portion of the deceased organism, usually that portion that was partially mineralized during life, such as the bones and teeth of vertebrates, or the chitinous or calcareous exoskeletons of invertebrates.
 Fossils may also consist of the marks left behind by the organism while it was alive, such as animal tracks or feces (coprolites).
 These types of fossil are called trace fossils or ichnofossils, as opposed to body fossils.
 Some fossils are biochemical and are called chemofossils or biosignatures.

-Reliability

-Though the fossil record is incomplete, numerous studies have demonstrated that there is enough information available to give us a good understanding of the pattern of diversification of life on Earth.
-In addition, the record can predict and fill gaps such as the discovery of Tiktaalik in the arctic of Canada.